St Chad's Church, Wybunbury: History

 The Domesday Book contains a reference to a priest in Wybunbury.
 The church was broken into in 1464, the cross was broken and valuables were stolen.
-The thieves were caught and hung.
+The thieves were caught and hanged.
 The tower was built in the 15th century on the site of the earlier church.
 By 1750 its foundations were observed to be settling and the tower was beginning to lean.
 In the early 1790s the church was repaired or rebuilt.
 In 1833 the body of the church was demolished; James Trubshaw then straightened the tower by removing soil from the higher side and soaking the ground so that the tower settled back straight.
 He rebuilt the body of the church in a style loosely based on the previous building.
 This church was replaced in 1892–93 by a church designed by James Brooks, which in turn was demolished around 1976.
 The tower was saved from demolition by a group of villagers who formed the Wybunbury Tower Preservation Trust.
 The technique used by Trubshaw formed the basis of the method used in the 1990s to stabilise the Leaning Tower of Pisa.

 As at least five and possibly more churches on this site have become unsafe and been demolished due to ground movement; the replacement church was built in 1978 on a site elsewhere in the village and contains several items from previous churches.